Gvaldes93/ng7-server-side-rendering-pwa/README.md

 # PWA
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
-Is an example of a Progressive Web app emulating a newsletter renderer:
+Is an example of a Progressive Web app with Server Side Rendering emulating a newsletter renderer:
 * Service workers with background downloading installation.
 * Push notifications.
 * Application shell.